terraform-repo-template/tf-template/doc/guidelines.md

 e.g. a subnet id `subnet-123456` does not provide meaning.

-In most situation, I can use terraform's `data` element with name, tags and other attributes to get id or arn of a resource.
+In most situation, I can use terraform's `data` element select base on name, tags and other attributes to get id or arn of a resource.

 ### Avoid Referencing via statefile

-I try to keep each terraform environment independent.
+I keep each terraform environment independent.
 I avoid referencing another terraform environment's output via its statefile.

 ### Keep code flat

-I like to have all `.tf` files in a directory.
+I have all `.tf` files in a directory.
 I avoid using nested module which make the code complex.

 In earlier version of terraform, it was not easy to work with complex data-structure; using nested module was one way to get around this.
-This is no longer an issue since.
+This is no longer an issue.

 ### Reference Module with specific version